githubtraining/write-javascript-actions/responses/10_create-metadata.md

 💡All of the following steps take place inside of the `.github/actions/hello-world` directory.

 Our Action does not require much metadata for it to run correctly.
-We will not be accepting any inputs, nor setting any outputs.
-Because of that we simply need to name it, give it a description and define its environment.
+We will not be accepting any inputs, we will however be setting a single output this time.

 1. Create a file named `action.yml`
 2. Use the `name` parameter to name your Action `"external API action"`
 3. Next, add a `description` parameter and give it a value of `"use an external API to retrieve and display a joke"`
+4. Create an `outputs:` with an id of `joke-output:` and add a `description:` so we know what the output is for
-4. Lastly, define the `run` parameter to use `"node12"` to execute the `"main.js"`
+5. Lastly, define the `run` parameter to use `"node12"` to execute the `"main.js"`

    <details><summary>View the complete file</summary>